GiantPanda0090/Pioritory_Queue_ENGskill/README.md

 Run make in the repository root path

 How to run simulation:
-Run ./plot.sh and wait for simulation complete.
+Run ./plot.sh <number of item> <difference between data point> and wait for simulation complete.
 The result will be output into the /plot/ folder and named as heap.jpg. or
 If only need the create the graph under previous  simulation results under plot folder, run ./just_plot.sh.
+NOT WORKING FOR THE NEWEST VERSION

+Run implementation individually:
+Skew Heap:
+./run_heap <number of item> >difference between data point> <debug switch>
+Linked List:
+./run_list <number of item> >difference between data point> <debug switch>

+To active debug:
+debug switch in ./run_list.sh or ./run_heap.sh has 2 state
+0 - debug off (in plot.sh is madatory to switch off the debug for data accuracy) 1 - debug on

 Currently issue: